nazroll/posts/aws-sso-cli-aws2wrap.md

 i started using aws control tower.

-curious about its features, that i believe is inspired by their infamous well architected framework.
+curious about its features, inspired by their infamous well architected framework.

 it comes with pre-defined core accounts to form a secure cloud platform, ready to be used by software makers.